Thrive is a social enterprise addressing gender equality by tackling taboos

 Building upon this work, CHANEL contacted me through One Young World and we began working on end domestic abuse initiatives including training days and a Statement of Intent.
 A few months later, the COVID-19 pandemic started and the number of domestic abuse cases increased significantly.
 Companies who remembered the launch of the Business Case got back in touch so I decided to formalise this work into a social enterprise and so Thrive was born with CHANEL as our first client.

 I knew immediately that we needed to work in partnership with frontline charities and bring their expertise to our corporate clients.
 By bringing the private, public and social sectors closer together I believe we can achieve gender equality.

 Over the following months, it became clear that this work fitted into a bigger agenda on gender equality.
-Domestic abuse affects men and women but the experience of survivors, from the abuse itself to the support they can access is heavily influenced by their gender.
-Clients began to talk with me about their gender pay gap, the loss of opportunity due to gender inequality and stranger harassment that employees experience on their way to and from work.
+Domestic abuse affects people of all genders and none but the experience of survivors, from the abuse itself to the support they can access is heavily influenced by gender.
+Building upon the domestic abuse work, clients began to talk with me about their gender pay gap, the loss of opportunity due to gender inequality and the fear of sexual harassment that employees experience on their way to and from work.
 So, we launched our Thrive Pledge and three programmes to help businesses taking meaningful steps to address these issues.

 Today, Thrive is a social enterprise addressing the most challenging problems that are preventing us from achieving global gender equality.
 It is a huge privilege to work with businesses and charities to address one of the highest potential inequalities in the world.